IBM-Blockchain-Identity/verify-creds-samples/bbcu/README.md

 1. Log out of your BBCU account page.
   ![login_1.png](docs/login_1.png)
-2. Click the `Login with Mobile wallet` button.
+2. Click the `Login with a digital credential` button.
 3. Enter the user name for your account and click the `Sign On` button.
   ![login_2.png](docs/login_2.png)
 4. Respond to the proof request on your mobile app.